richardschoen/howtostuff/ibmi_install_amazon_cli_v1.md

 # Installing and Using Amazon CLI on IBM i for S3 File/Object Management
-The Amazon command line interface (CLI) allows IBM i developers to interact with their Amazon services from the IBM i PASE command line.
+The Amazon command line interface (CLI) allows IBM i developers to interact with their Amazon services from the IBM i PASE command line..

 Probably the most common use for the Amazon CLI might be to upload and download file objects from S3 storage buckets for use with IBM i.